The-OpenROAD-Project/OpenLane/docs/source/tutorials/openram.rst

 Syntax: ``<instance_name> <vdd_net> <gnd_net> <vdd_pin> <gnd_pin>``.

-More information is available in `configuration variables documentation <configuration>`_.
+More information is available in `configuration variables documentation <../reference/configuration.html>`_.
 Each macro hook is separated using comma, for example:

 .. code-block:: json